dotlang/language/doc/RFE.md

 4. the value will remain there until developer does a dep-refresh command to update them. how can we have multiple modules/packages in one github repo?
 These questions are not really needed for initial lang design and compiler impl.

+? - Can we use module as a type of interface? so interface means a module that implements some specific functions. but it is difficult to do that. its not flexible